Girls! Girls! Girls! Rabbis! Rabbis! Rabbis!

 “To be honest, it’s something we all embraced from a young age.
 It was almost funny to us,” Cooper said.
 “It desensitized us toward certain things.
-My little cousins would run around in Zanzibar T-shirts, screaming ‘boobies!’.
-People also thought it was really cool that my uncle Allen [David Cooper’s son] owned the club.
-No matter how inappropriate, it always seemed cool to everyone.”
+My little cousins would run around in Zanzibar T-shirts, screaming ‘boobies!’.”

 But her family ties also brought baggage, Cooper said.
 “Feminists don’t like it.
 People would treat you a certain way once it came up.” she said.
 “At the private Jewish school we attended, a teacher made comments about Zanzibar in front of the whole class because my sister was there.
 Every time I had a relationship with a guy, even a friendship, everything was normal until Zanzibar came up.”